Maintenance Management Before and After CMMS Software

 From on-premise to cloud CMMS.
 To begin with, wireless and cellular access was nonexistent, so the use of CMMS was limited to large punch0card computers.
 Given the cost of the equipment and the expertise needed to run them, these early systems were largely attractive to only very large companies.

-As computer-networking capabilities emerged, CMMSs evolved as well.
+As computer-networking capabilities emerged, CMMS evolved as well.
 They were then available on intra-facility networks and could be accessed using desktop computers.
 When wireless and cellular technologies came along, cloud-based CMMS formats made their debut.
 Another recent innovation in the software is mobile access, which makes it possible for system users to place work orders, order parts, and track progress remotely.

 Finally, the introduction of preventive-maintenance programming represented a quantum leap in facility management by making it possible to conduct regular maintenance checks while equipment was still functioning, and during a time that posed least disruption to a manufacturer’s production cycle.
 All of these developments have made the newest CMMS versions more attractive to businesses of every sizes and from all sectors.